cjprybol/uCSV.jl/docs/src/man/headers.md

 # Headers

-Headers can either be supplied as an integer indicating which line of the dataset should be parsed as the column names.
+Headers can be supplied as an integer indicating which line of the dataset should be parsed as the column names.
 ```jldoctest
 julia> using uCSV